timothyahwang/openvm/docs/specs/vm/ISA.md

 they are used in the description to specify which address space to reference.
 Each of $a,b,c,d,e$ is a field element.
 We sometimes replace an operand with `offset` simply to emphasize its purpose.

+All instruction types are divided into classes, mostly based on purpose and nature of the operation (e.g., Core instructions, U256 instructions, Modular instructions, etc).
+Instructions within each class are usually handled by the same chip, but this is not always the case (for example, if one of the operations requires much more trace columns than all others).
+Internally, certain non-intersecting ranges of opcodes (which are internally just a `usize`) are distributed among the enabled operation classes, so that there is no collision between the classes.
+But the operations from different classes may have the same mnemonic.
+For instance, `ADD` instruction may denote field addition, u256 addition or addition modulo a long prime, depending on the class this operation is in.
+This allows a more flexible and independent workflow in different chips, and, unlike the conventional opcode lists, we do not have to introduce names like `ADD256`, `FADD` and `SECP256K1_COORD_ADD` just to specify what operation we mean.

 Listed below are the instructions offered in each configuration.

 ### Core